Millionsfrost/N.Y.A-NSFW-Modlist-Skyrim/N.Y.A-Skyrim-NSFW.md

 In the Sexcraft MCM you can change your Sex Key.
 Normally its Z for me, Y for Americans i think.
 Pressing Z will initiate Dialogue and Masturbate, holding Z is surrender to initiate Scenes with Enemies.
 Later when you get more Perks you can also click Z to steal Stuff in the Act and hold Z to drain Enemies.

+### Beth Pie

+Beth Pie is now in Mo2
+You can adjust Graphics Settings now in Mo2 in the top right Drop Down Menu, If you dont know what you are doing only Choose the Low/ Medium / High / or Ultra Settings.
+The List uses High Settings now.

+DO NOT FORGET to check the Skyrim Prefs INI if you wanna use MAIN ENB or Performance Version.

+Skyrimprefs.ini for MAIN:
+bIBLFenable=0
+bSAOenable=0

+Skyrimprefs.ini for PERFORMANCE:
+bIBLFenable=0
+bSAOenable=1

 ## NOTE:
 DO NOT USE VANILLA as A START